Transitioning from Post-Graduation Plans to a First Destination Survey

 Reports and Summary Data

-- Data summarized by Major (2015-16 Grads) (MS-Excel file) – includes summary data for all undergraduate majors with more than 35 respondents.
+- Data summarized by Major (2015-16 Grads) (Excel) – includes summary data for all undergraduate majors with more than 35 respondents.

 - Special Analyses available upon request to departments, schools, and colleges.
 Contact Sara Lazenby for assistance.